NeLy-EPFL/flygym/doc/source/tutorials/gym_basics_and_kinematic_replay.rst

     )
     actuated_joints = flygym.mujoco.preprogrammed.all_leg_dofs

-We can now load the recorded kinematics that is included with the FlyGym
+We can now load recorded kinematics that are included with the FlyGym
 package:

 .. code-block:: ipython3